-If you have a certificate other than IELTS, please contact the Presessional office well in advance to check whether this can be accepted as proof of English level.
-You can do this by emailing firstname.lastname@example.org.
+If you have a certificate other than IELTS, please contact the Presessional office well in advance to check whether this can be accepted as proof of English level (email: firstname.lastname@example.org).

 During the course you will attend various class trips which will require you taking public transport at your own cost.
 Fare prices are available on the Transport for London website.